awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

     + In **Image tag**, specify the image name and version, if different from LATEST\.
     + In **Output artifacts**, choose the output artifact default, such as MyApp, that contains the image name and repository URI information you want the next stage to use\.

-      For a tutorial about creating a pipeline for Amazon ECS blue\-green deployments with an Amazon ECR source stage, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/tutorials-ecs-ecr-codedeploy.html)\.
+      For a tutorial about creating a pipeline for Amazon ECS with CodeDeploy blue\-green deployments that includes an Amazon ECR source stage, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/tutorials-ecs-ecr-codedeploy.html)\.

+    When you include an Amazon ECR source stage in your pipeline, the source action generates an `imageDetail.json` file as an output artifact when you commit a change\.
+For information about the `imageDetail.json` file, see [imageDetail\.json File for Amazon ECS Blue/Green Deployment Actions](file-reference.md#file-reference-ecs-bluegreen)\.
 **Note**
 The object and file type must be compatible with the deployment system you plan to use \(for example, Elastic Beanstalk or CodeDeploy\)\.
 Supported file types might include \.zip, \.tar, and \.tgz files\.
 For more information about the supported container types for Elastic Beanstalk, see [Customizing and Configuring Elastic Beanstalk Environments](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers.html) and [Supported Platforms](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html)\.
 For more information about deploying revisions with CodeDeploy, see [Uploading Your Application Revision](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-steps.html#deployment-steps-uploading-your-app) and [Prepare a Revision](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html)\.